tvervest/node-neo4j-bulk/README.md

 npm install --save-dev neo4j-bulk
 ```

 Then, in your pre-test setup script create a Bulk instance and add data.
-In this example I'll set up a graph representing the relational status between two purely fictional \*couch\* \*couch\* people:
+In this example I'll set up a graph representing the relational status between two purely fictional \*cough\* \*cough\* people:

 ```javascript
 var Bulk = require('neo4j-bulk');